leje-space/MrMushroomExtraContent/README.md

 ## Troubleshooting

 ### How do I know if the mod is working?
-Check log file (`BepInEx/LogOutput.log`) for the following message on game start:
+Check the log file (`BepInEx/LogOutput.log`) for the following message on game start:
 ```
 [Info   : Mister Mushroom Extra Content] Plugin Mister Mushroom Extra Content v1.x is loaded!
 ```